Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

 model would have no relevance anyway.

 We can say slightly more about the mixture model tacitly assumed by the k-means
 problem: for each component, computing the mean is meaningful.
-What I mean is, we have assumed both the existence and identifiability of each component distribution's first moment.
+What I mean is (I'll stop now, I mean it), we have assumed both the existence and identifiability of each component distribution's first moment.
 <!--
 Obviously, if
 the population mean doesn't exist, the sample mean doesn't really capture any